crisostomi/hugo-academic/content/news/2024-sep-30-c2m3-accepted/index.md

 projects: []
 ---
-My [Cycle-Consistent Multi-Model Merging](https://arxiv.org/abs/2405.17897) paper has been accepted at NeurIPS 2024! 🎉
+Our [Cycle-Consistent Multi-Model Merging](https://arxiv.org/abs/2405.17897) paper has been accepted at NeurIPS 2024! 🎉